DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] In the release tab on GitHub, draft a release and set the target branch to the branch created in Step 4.
     - [ ] On the same page, create a new tag for the release version.
     - [ ] Name the release "ISISX.Y.Z Production".

+??? example "CI/CD: Conda Release"
+    [`github-release.yml`](https://github.com/DOI-USGS/ISIS3/blob/dev/.github/workflows/github-release.yml) builds ISIS (with kakadu) and uploads those builds to conda.
+It also updates the ISIS Docs for the release version.

+    Triggered by GitHub Releases, pushes to `*.*.*_RC*` or `*.*.*_LTS` branches, or manually.

+    - If this action fails, make sure to complete the conda build/upload manually, and keep the docs up to date.

+    - Make sure the images this action relies on are up to date.
+    Only the most recent two mac versions are supported, and an out of date mac image will cause this action to fail.

+    [`dev-weekly-release.yml`](https://github.com/DOI-USGS/ISIS3/blob/dev/.github/workflows/dev-weekly-release.yml) makes a dev build of ISIS each week and uploads it to conda.

 !!! note ""